fosdickio/advent-of-code/README.md

 - Go (1.15+)

 ## Instructions
+Start by cloning the repository.
 You can then run executables for each of the individual days from the `cmd` directory.
 See below for an example.

 ```go
 go run cmd/day01/day01.go